Best Snorkel Vest Reviews – Buyer’s Guide for Safe Snorkeling Vests

 Straps, zippers, and/or buckles keep the vest securely attached in place around your body.
 Most jackets will have straps or zippers depending on their design.

 The horse collar snorkel vest design usually requires a few straps that have squeeze clips to connect them.
 The straps typically are made from durable nylon and the clips from durable plastic.
-Most of these types of jackets come with a waist and crotch strap.
+Most of these types of jackets come with adjustable waist and crotch straps.

 Hybrid and jacket snorkeling vest designs have a few zippers to adjust and close them.
 Most times the zippers are plastic but can also be made from metal.
 If you get a vest with anything metal on it, then make sure it’s rust-resistant, or you’ll end up with rusty zippers or rings!

-There’s overall not much to consider in a vest.
+There’s overall not much to consider when you choose a snorkel vest.
 Once you have the right size, it comes down to the style you prefer.
 Looks and aesthetics come afterward.

 Many of the newer snorkel vest designs do offer additional features like a variety of colors.
 Go ahead and pick the one you want depending on taste.
 You will also find more and more jackets providing pockets and D-rings to attach personal items.
 In those cases make sure that whatever you take with you will be waterproof.
 The pockets on a snorkel vest are not waterproof!